fiv1981/building-ai-project/README.md

 I think this is a feasible project nowadays with the current level of development of personal assistants and autonomous driving systems and will help to uncountable people suffering this horrible problem.

 The main challenge, apart from safety concerns, will the intelligent interpretation of the collected data (like describing the current place or situation, predicting possible scenarios, etc.).

+The new 5G coverage would also help to the development of systems like this.

 ## Acknowledgments